TechTator/roblox-group-scraper/README.md

 - Name

 # Usage
-- Download and install the latest python 3 release from https://www.python.org/downloads/ (while installing, check 'Add to PATH')
+- Download and install the latest Python 3 release from https://www.python.org/downloads/ (while installing, check 'Add to PATH')
 - Download and extract the tool from https://github.com/h0nde/roblox-group-scraper/archive/main.zip
-- Set up config.json to your preference
+- Set up config.json to your preferences
 - Add your HTTP/S proxies to proxies.txt
 - Launch scraper.bat